The best Verizon MVNO carriers: our top picks

 Reasons to avoid

-In addition to the basic plan that's simply called Visible and costs $25 per month, you can consider the middle Visible Plus plan, which costs $35 per month, or the newly introduced Visible Plus Pro plan, which has a cost of $45 per month.
-It's worth noting that all these prices are inclusive of taxes and fees, and don't take into account promotional discounts that run almost throughout the year.
-While all three plans come with unlimited data, as well as talk and text, the two higher plans also give you access to Verizon's super-fast 'Ultra-Wideband' 5G network.
-In addition, you get unlimited shared mobile hotspot usage at 5/10/15Mbps (based on the plan) unlimited talk and text to Mexico and Canada, video streaming at up to SD/Full-HD/4K resolutions (again, depending on the plan you go for), and a lot more.
+In addition to the basic plan that's simply called Visible and costs $25 per month, you can consider the middle Visible Plus plan, which costs $35 per month, or the top-tier Visible Plus Pro plan, which has a cost of $45 per month.
+It's worth noting that all these prices are inclusive of taxes and fees, and don't take into account all the promotional discounts that run almost throughout the year.
+While the three plans come with unlimited data, as well as talk and text, the two higher plans also give you access to Verizon's super-fast 'Ultra-Wideband' 5G network.
+Apart from that, you get unlimited shared mobile hotspot usage at 5/10/15Mbps (based on the plan) unlimited talk and text to Mexico and Canada, video streaming at up to SD/Full-HD/4K resolutions (again, depending on the plan you go for), and a lot more.
 Visible Plus Pro also comes with unlimited calling to over 85 countries and unlimited texting to more than 200 countries around the world.

-That said, always make sure you're using a compatible Visible phone before you switch over.
-Visible regularly runs promotions and lets you to save even more by paying for an entire year of service in advance.
+That said, make sure you're using a compatible Visible phone before switching to it.
+Visible regularly runs promotions and allows you to save more by paying for an entire year of service in advance.

 Best perks